 On occasion The Vanguard School may sponsor dances that are held after school hours.
 Dances are for current high school and VTC students only.
 Students must be present in school the day of the dance in order to attend.
 Each program has specific eligibility requirements to participate in dances.
 Parents will be notified of criteria by the program supervisor.
 No outside guests are permitted.
-The prom, held each June, is for high school.
-Students who wish to bring a guest to The Vanguard School Prom must obtain permission from the Director of The Vanguard School.
+The prom is held in June and students who wish to bring a guest to The Vanguard School Prom must obtain permission from the Director of The Vanguard School.